A new encoding of implied volatility surfaces for their synthetic generation: Encoding Implied Volatility Surface

 Bergron et al. argue that implied volatility surfaces can be captured by variational auto-encoder using as few as two latent dimensions \cite{bergeron2022variational}.
 From our experiments of training PCA variational auto-encoder with 2 latent dimensions, we found that even though the reconstruction (MAE) error is small after two dimensions are learnt, the covariance loss is not small enough.
 More importantly, we did not observe the independence of the latent numbers when we build the interactive generation tool, which will be presented in Section \ref{sec:scenario-generation}.

 We want to explore further the training process by adding one more latent dimension into the PCA variational auto-encoder model; the training process is shown in Figure \ref{fig:PCAtraininglarge}.
 We keep training the model until 500 epochs and cannot observe any further significant reduction in the reconstruction loss.
 This indicates that there is no further independent feature to be modelled by the PCA variational auto-encoder model.

+This empirical observation can be quantified.
+It is important to have a quantitative measure, because the number of latent dimensions in the VAE is a hyperparameter that requires calibration and depends on training set and applications.
+This measure should confirm whether the chosen number of dimensions is too large for a given dataset or if the training process has failed to discover all the expected dimensions.
+During training it can be used as a stop trigger to end the process after it discovers all the dimensions.

+The method we've chosen is to calculate the standard deviation of the encoded training set for each dimension in the latent space and check if they have the same order of magnitude.

+The table \ref{tab:z_std} shows the difference between training the PCA variational auto-encoder with 4, 3 and 2 Latent Dimensions.
+It can be observed that the $Z_{3}$, the additional dimension that failed to capture any new information, has an order of magnitude lower standard deviation.

 From these observations, we can confirm that three latent dimensions are the only reasonable choice for encoding implied volatility surfaces with PCA variational auto-encoder models.
 Fewer dimensions will not promote independent features encoded latent dimensions, and adding further dimensions will not encode any extra meaningful features; this will also be emphasised in Section \ref{sec:scenario-generation}.